pengqiannan/Modeling-bacterial-interactions/README.md

 Code availability
 -------
-The codes for DADA2, Memote, pFBA and dFBA can be found in the `Modeling-bacterial-interactions/code` directory
+The codes for DADA2, Memote, pFBA and dFBA can be found in the `Modeling-bacterial-interactions/code` directory.

 - **DADA2**: R scripts for processing 16S rRNA gene sequences.